YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 $$
 </details>

+## Maximizing the entropy

-Maximizing $C^n_N$ is thus equivalent to maximizing $S$.
+From the previous expression, we understand that maximizing $C^n_N$ is equivalent to maximizing $S$ (as $N$ is fixed).
 This will give us the most probable particle configurations within the box associated to the most probable $n_i$ combinations amongst the $N$ possible macrostates.
 As all this is very abstract, let us rephrase again exactly what we are doing here.
 You are having a gas and say that you are measuring one way or another that its mean energy is $\langle E\rangle$.
 Then you are thinking of the gas as made of particles, and you consider what are the most probable ways that these particles are arranged within the box.
 Particle configurations are classified by their energy $E_i$ and a number of corresponding configurations $n_i$ leading to this energy.
 Now in order to find the probability $p_i$, we will maximize the entropy, under constraints.

 We will now do the entropy maximization using the so-called **Lagrange multipliers** and asking for the following constraints: